-Faith Lutheran School is a licensed Child Care facility and we must abide by WACs 110-300.
+Faith Lutheran School is a licensed childcare facility and we must abide by WACs 110-300.
 Please take some time to familiarize yourself with these requirements.

 Quick Links